Choosing the Ideal eCommerce Theme and 15 of the Best WordPress WooCommerce Themes Available

 Personally, I love this theme and I use it for my own sites, so I don’t think you’ll go wrong if you choose it as the base for your ecommerce store.

-WoodMart is another popular WordPress ecommerce theme at ThemeForest, where it’s racked up over 31,000 sales with an incredibly impressive 4.94-star rating on over 1,500 reviews.
+WoodMart is another popular WordPress ecommerce theme at ThemeForest, where it’s racked up more than 31,000 sales with an incredibly impressive 4.94-star rating on more than 1,500 reviews.

-Part of why people love WoodMart is its flexibility — you’ll get over 70 pre-built importable demo sites covering a range of different niches.
-You also get flexibility via integrations with page builders and a built-in drag-and-drop header builder.
+Part of why people love WoodMart is its flexibility — you’ll get more than 70 pre-built importable demo sites covering a range of different niches.
+You also get flexibility via integrations with page builders, and a built-in drag-and-drop header builder.

 You’ll get 17 pre-built demo sites for different ecommerce niches, along with useful features such as a buy now button (direct checkout), options to customize the cart and checkout pages, sales notifications, product quick view, sticky add to cart buttons, variation swatches, Ajax live search, countdown timers, size guides, and more.

-Basically, this thing is packed with ecommerce features, though you need the premium version to access a lot of what I mentioned above.
+Basically, this thing is packed with ecommerce features, although you need the premium version to access a lot of what I mentioned above.